1. Introduction

 Method of delivery

-It may be reasonable to use file sharing to facilitate delivery to the client, rather than providing them on physical media (such as on a USB drive or DVD).
+It may be reasonable to use file sharing services to facilitate delivery to the client, rather than providing them on physical media (such as on a USB drive).
 Where there are a large number of files, however, the client may incur data charges in downloading them.
-As accessing data in this way is commonplace, and there are steps clients can take to mitigate those charges the law practice should not be liable for them.
+As accessing data in this way is commonplace, and there are steps clients can take to mitigate those charges, the law practice should not be liable for them.
 However, it may be reasonable to take data charges into account when choosing the means by which files are to be provided to certain clients or, at least, to warn those clients that higher charges may be incurred.
 Again, mention of this in the costs agreement is recommended.

 A practitioner is not prohibited from taking copies of the documents prior to their delivery to the client, in order to maintain a complete file for the practitioner’s own record, but the practitioner is not entitled to charge the client for this.
 It is recommended that law practices make express provision in the costs agreement for the right to take copies of the documents prior to the delivery.
 It is also recommended that law practices make and retain a complete copy of the client file.